georchestra/georchestra/doc/post-deploy_config.md

 ### Native JAI & ImageIO

-By default, GeoServer and GeoWebCache ship with a the java JAI classes which run everywhere, but are not as fast as the native ones.
+By default, GeoServer and GeoWebCache ship with the java JAI classes which run everywhere, but are not as fast as the native ones.
 Raster operations will be ~ two times faster when the native JAI and imageio are installed, so:

 ```